Translation Hub Digitale Medizin

 The translation hub aims at connecting sources of health data in Germany and ultimately at establishing a leading digital medicine infrastructure in Berlin.
 A Steering Committee to govern and lead the hub’s developments was elected by the researching community and is comprised of the following translation hub members according to their fields of expertise:

-BIH’s Executive Board member Prof. Dr. Axel Radlach Pries holds the overall responsibility for the translation hub.
+BIH’s Executive Board member Prof. Dr. Heyo Kroemer holds the overall responsibility for the translation hub.

 Several activities are ongoing to further shape the contents and developments of the translation hub:

 BIH and Charité are involved in the Medical Informatics Funding Scheme (MI-I) of the German Federal Ministry of Education and Research (BMBF) by participating in the HiGHmed consortium led by Prof. Roland Eils.
 The aim of the initiative is to improve research opportunities and individualized patient care through innovative IT solutions.
 Key themes of this endeavor are: